datchung/blog-posts/2020/2020-05-07_How to Reference and Use a C++ DLL in a C# Project/Post.md

 ##  1. <a name='-introduction'></a> Introduction

 Given a library DLL that is written in C/C++, it is straightforward to reference and use the library from another C/C++ application.
-However, it is also possible to reference and use the library from a C# application.
+It is also possible to reference and use the library from a C# application.
 Here's a quick guide on how to achieve that.

 ##  2. <a name='sample-c/c++-library-dll'></a>Sample C/C++ Library DLL
-Assume the library is called `MyLibrary.dll` and the function to import is `CreateFile` which accepts a  filename of type `char*`.
+Assume that the library is called `MyLibrary.dll` and the function to import is `CreateFile` which accepts a  filename of type `char*`.

 ##  3. <a name='steps'></a>Steps
 1. Create a C# Project.